-- The North Central CMA and partner organisations ensure MER approaches are consistent with the North Central RCS MERI approach. - Strive for all community groups apply the principles when undertaking planning, funding and implementation of NRM works. - Encourage the application of RCS MERI principles when working with the general community - Appropriate tools and techniques are developed to support the implementation of the North Central RCS MERI approach - Encourage results and outcomes from MERI programs are shared with all stakeholders.
+- The North Central CMA and partner organisations ensure MER approaches are consistent with the North Central RCS MERI approach. - Strive for all community groups apply the principles when undertaking planning, funding and implementation of NRM works. - Encourage the application of RCS MERI principles when working with the general community. - The North Central CMA and partner organisations will develop appropriate tools and techniques to support the implementation of the North Central RCS MERI approach. - Encourage results and outcomes from MERI programs are shared with all stakeholders.